Q: How long will it take you to edit my book?

 Q: Do you do copyediting or proofreading?

 A: No. I highly recommend Kim Runciman of Night Vision Editing!
-She has great judgment and good general historical knowledge.
+She has great judgment and good general historical knowledge, and she’s super easy to work with.

-Q: What if I book a project with you, and I don’t turn it in on time?
+Q: What if I book a project with you, and I can’t turn it in on time?